 SWEATMAN & TSIKRITSIS SEE THE VULTURE AS SAGITTARIUS NORTH

 Martin Sweatman and D Tsikritsis (2017) interpret the Gobekli Tepe pillar D43 artwork as a kind of calendar (clockwise from top left): Bird as Pisces.
-Fox “ibex” as Gemini (but it has no horns, the style is naturalistic).
-Spider “inverted frog” as Virgo (but two similar spiders on pillar D33’s edge do not resemble frogs.
-The four ‘bags’ they see as four seasons, but not spaced by their places in the supposed ‘zodiac’).
+Fox “ibex” (but without horns) as Gemini.
+Spider “inverted frog” as Virgo (but two similar spiders on pillar D33’s edge do not resemble frogs).
+The four ‘bags’ they see as four seasons (but not spaced by their places in the supposed ‘zodiac’).
 Reeds as abacus for counting dates, planets or comets (but the pillar does not have apparent numerals).
 Flamingo and ibis as Ophiuchus.
 H/I-shapes as former pole stars Vega and Deneb (but they are at the edge, thus south of the Ophiuchus.
 Identical abstracts appear in rock art worldwide).
 Sitting bird as Scorpius claws or ‘an obsolete asterism’.
 Skin “man” as death hieroglyph (but why not also a constellation?).
 Scorpion as Scorpius reversed, head in tail, tail in head (but its universal feature is a tail south-east, bent north-east).
 Big bird as Libra.
-Wolf as Lupus (the asterism does not resemble any animal, thus other factors keep a canid here for thousands of years; see the Assyrian list below).
-Snake as comet or meteor (but meteors radiate.
+Wolf as Lupus (but the asterism does not resemble any animal, thus other factors keep a canid here.
+See the Assyrian list below).
+Snake as comet or meteor shower (but showers radiate from specific points.
 And why not also a constellation?).
-Dot as midsummer sun (but why in the polar area?).
+Circle as midsummer sun (but why in the polar area?).
 Vulture as Sagittarius (but why reversed, tail first?).

 They place Gemini opposite Scorpius, implying a celestial, observational grid, with a celestial pole more or less over Libra.
 But their four Age Gemini cardinals are on top, thus a kind of calendar and not a zodiac.
 They explain the positioning as “constrained by the shape of the pillar.”
 But the design compares to any inspired artwork worldwide (see the archetypal analysis below), and no features seem to be crammed in.